Hinduism in Balochistan: Ancient era

-Classical era

-During the 7th century, Arab forces invaded Balochistan subsequently converting a large majority of the Baloch people from Hinduism to Islam.

 Colonial era

 During the colonial era, detailed decadal census reports covered Hinduism in the Baluchistan Agency of British India.
 The 1911 census counted a total of 38,326 Hindus in the province, forming approximately 4.6 percent of the total population.
 Of the total, 14,985 Hindus (39 percent) belonged to indigenous tribes of the Balochistan region, and 22,617 Hindus (59 percent) were migrants from other regions of the country.

 Being a religious minority in the region for centuries, colonial officials found that indigenous Baloch Hindus developed a form of religious syncretism that incorporated many aspects of Islam into their cultures and traditions, greatly differing from the forms of orthodox Hinduism practiced in other parts of the subcontinent.
 Furthermore, caste and family ancestry was often difficult to ascertain, as Hindus indigenous to the Balochistan region mainly solely identified as a member of their respective Baloch tribe, typically unknowing of their caste background.

 The 1921 census counted a total of 51,348 Hindus in Balochistan, forming approximately 6.4 percent of the total population.
 Hindus belonging to the indigenous tribes of the Balochistan region numbered 17,479 persons and formed 34 percent of the total Hindu population, while migrants from other regions of the country numbered 33,869 persons or 66 percent of the total Hindu population.

 The 1931 census counted a total of 53,681 Hindus in Balochistan, forming roughly 6.2 percent of the total population.
 Hindus associated with the indigenous tribes of the Balochistan region numbered 16,905 persons and formed nearly 31.5 percent of the total Hindu population.
 Conversely, migrants from other regions of the country numbered 36,776 persons and made up approximately 68.5 percent of the total Hindu population.

-After the partition of British India and the ensuing creation of Pakistan, much of the Hindu Baloch migrated to India, particularly the Bhagnaris community.
+After the partition of British India and the ensuing creation of Pakistan, much of the Hindus migrated to India, particularly the Bhagnaris community.